HealthBioscienceIDEAS/microscopy-novice/episodes/multi-dimensional-images.md

 ](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/data.html#mitocheck).

 To open it in Napari, remove any existing image layers, then drag and drop the file over the canvas.
+A popup may appear asking you to choose a 'reader' - you can select either 'napari builtins' or 'napari-aicsimageio'.
+We'll see in the next episode that the 'napari-aicsimageio' reader gives us access to useful image metadata.

-Note this can take a while to open, so give it some time!
+Note this image can take a while to open, so give it some time!
 Alternatively, you can select in the top menu-bar:
 `File > Open File(s)...`